quantumomics/Beauty/README.md

 18. Beauty is a mistake of our mind.
 AUS Police.

 19. Beauty is misleaded by any one, may be you.
-IG
+IG.

+20. Beauty is a genome drama. — Sanger Institute.

+21. Beauty is a gene, who regulates the family of genes. — Prabhat Kumar.

 ¶ 😘 Proof(s):